hechtoid/hyenaHum/README.md

 ## Arch & Tech

 * Thanks to modern web technologies, I can provide most of this functionality through customization of the `<audio>` element.
-* I will also use `WebAudioAPI` for advanced manipulations.
-* I am still thinking in React but will learn VanillaJS.DOM calls
+* I am still thinking in React but will learn VanillaJS.DOM calls to update the ui.
+    * augmented with CSS styling to increase intuitiveness.
+* I will also use `WebAudioAPI` for Noise Generation, and advanced manipulation.

 This project will begin with no server, although I may end up throwing up a simple MERN BackEnd.
 WebPack will bundle the necessary local scripts, one to house the audio control logic and one concerned with the rendering.

+## TIMELINE

+### Day 0
+Proposal Draft and Proposal
+### Day 1
+1) Load and Play Sounds
+    * Seed Loops
+2) Resarch and import `WebAudioAPI`
+    * Define PreLoaded Noises
+3) Basic index page structure, HTML & JS
+### Day 2
+1) Create and Configure ui elements
+2) Style and Guide
+3) Simple Vizh
+### Day 3
+1) Load other Sounds
+2) Allow User UpLoad of other Sounds
+### Day 4
+1) Advanced Vizh
+2) Allow User Customization of Noise